BCH709 Introduction to Bioinformatics: 2_Linux Environment and Command Line

 $ mv *.txt Hello

-Renaming files by mv
+Renaming files with mv

 $ mv Hello/riches Hello/rags

-Moving directory by mv
+Moving directories with mv

 $ mv Hello/bch709_test .